 Regarding pseudo-science, I consider the bulk of research in social psychology a pseudo-science. bull**** like the crap you find cited in web articles, low-rated ‘scientific’ journals, magazines like cosmo—“a new study finds that women are this way, men are this way”. utter garbage that people can’t get enough of.

-I study psych too :] but that crap makes us all look bad.posted almost 2 years ago
+I study psych too :] but that crap makes us all look bad.posted about 2 years ago

 As you grow up, society wants to indoctrinate you as to how things are suppose to be and how YOU should live your entire life.
 The template seems to be – graduate high school, go to a 4 year college, work in an office, marry someone, move to the suburbs, have 2.5 kids, a dog, an SUV, and drink lemonade on the front yard on warm days.